pjreddie/darknet/README.md

     or use in such a way: `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov4.cfg yolov4.weights test.mp4`
 * `ZED_CAMERA=1` to build a library with ZED-3D-camera support (should be ZED SDK installed), then run `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov4.cfg yolov4.weights zed_camera`
+* If you use a never version than CUDA 11 you further need to edit line 20 from Makefile and remove `-gencode arch=compute_30,code=sm_30 \`

 To run Darknet on Linux use examples from this article, just use `./darknet` instead of `darknet.exe`, i.e. use this command: `./darknet detector test ./cfg/coco.data ./cfg/yolov4.cfg ./yolov4.weights`